Everything you need to pack for a trip to India

 After reassessing my trip, here’s what I’d highly recommend in terms of quantity of clothing – keep in mind you can do laundry during the trip.

-• 1 pair loose or khaki pants (2-3 pairs for men in lieu of skirts/dresses)
+• A pair loose or khaki pants (two to three pairs for men in lieu of skirts/dresses)

-• 2 tunics (bought in India— 1 short sleeve, 1 long sleeve)
+• Some tunics (bought in India one short sleeve, one long sleeve)

-• 1 pair flip flops or walking sandals
+• A pair flip flops or walking sandals

-• 1 pair shorts (only if you are in the south and plan on spending time on the beach)
+• A pair shorts (only if you are in the south and plan on spending time on the beach).

-Now you’ve got the gear, it’s adventure time.
-Check out Intrepid’s range of small group tours in India.
+Now you’ve got the gear, check out Intrepid’s range of small-group tours in India.

 You might also like